 - Major or minor in climate-related topics, or earn a certificate.
 Check out the full listing of climate- and sustainability-related undergraduate majors, minors, and certificates, or specialize in climate and sustainability topics through a variety of graduate programs.

 - Green your dorm.
-Get your Green Dorm Room Certification through Sustainable Duke (first-year students only).
+Get your Green Dorm Room Certification through Sustainable Duke.

 Faculty & Staff